 The Bodhisatta was once a parrot.
 His flock ate so much from a wealthy brahmin’s rice field that the brahmin had the Bodhisatta snared so they could talk.
-He explained that he took food home each day to care for his parents.
+He explained that he took food home every day to care for his parents.
 The brahmin was impressed by his righteousness and gave the parrots some land as a permanent feeding ground.

-The Bodhisatta was once a kinnara, a half human half-bird deity.
-A king shot the Bodhisatta with a poison arrow so he could take his wife as queen, but she refused his offer and he went away.
+The Bodhisatta was once a kinnara, a half-human, half-bird deity.
+A king shot the Bodhisatta with a poison arrow so he could take his wife as queen, but she refused his offer, and he went away.
 Then Indra, king of the gods, came down and healed him.

 The Bodhisatta was once a lion.
-Some hunters tried to kill the young sons of his hawk friends and he, along with an osprey and a turtle, thwarted the hunters and saved the hawks’ lives.
+Some hunters tried to kill the young sons of his hawk friends, and he, along with an osprey and a turtle, thwarted the hunters and saved the hawks’ lives.

 The Bodhisatta was once Indra, king of the gods.
 After a king was unable to conceive a child of his own, the Bodhisatta gave him a son.
 Later, when this prince was going to replace his father on the throne, the Bodhisatta sent a dancer from heaven to make him smile during his long, extravagant coronation ceremony.

 The Bodhisatta was once an ascetic.
 He lived in a forest with a pigeon, snake, jackal, and bear as neighbors.
 One day these animals all suffered misfortune, so they fasted to calm their emotions.
 That same day, a private Buddha (those who reach enlightenment on their own and do not teach the path to others) told the Bodhisatta that one day he would become a perfect Buddha, and he needed to subdue his pride.
 In the end, they all had spiritual breakthroughs.